-The division was commanded by Brigadier General Alexander Hays (USMA ’44), a Mexican War veteran who had worked as an engineer on bridge and railroad projects in Pennsylvania.
-Hays had commanded the Third Brigade of the division until three days before the battle, when Major General Wiliam French was transferred.
+The 3rd Division was commanded at Gettysburg by Brigadier General Alexander Hays (West Point Class of 1844) He was a Mexican War veteran who had worked as an engineer on bridge and railroad projects in Pennsylvania.
+Hays had commanded the 3rd Brigade of the division until three days before the battle, when Major General William French was transferred.
 When Hays took over the division Colonel George Willard took over his brigade.
-General Hays is honored at Gettysburg with a nearby
+General Hays is honored at Gettysburg with a nearby monument.

 July 2.
 About 8 A. M. took position on Cemetery Ridge relieving Second Division First Corps and at noon advanced to the stone wall in front.
 Late in the day the Third Brigade went to the support of the Third Corps on the left and became engaged with Barksdale’s Mississippi Brigade capturing many prisoners.
 At dark Col. Carroll with the 4th Ohio 7th West Virginia and 14th Indiana of First Brigade went to support of Eleventh Corps on East Cemetery Hill and remained until the close of the battle.